Tube Alloys: MAUD Committee

-Tube Alloys organisation
+Tube Alloys programme

+Organisation

 A directorate of Tube Alloys was established as part of Appleton's Department of Scientific and Industrial Research, and Wallace Akers, the research director of Imperial Chemical Industries (ICI), was chosen as its head.
 Anderson and Akers came up with the name Tube Alloys.
 It was deliberately chosen to be meaningless, "with a specious air of probability about it".
 An advisory committee known as the Tube Alloys Consultative Council was created to oversee its work, chaired by Anderson, with its other members being Lord Hankey, Lord Cherwell, Sir Edward Appleton and Sir Henry Dale.
 This handled policy matters.
-To deal with technical issues, a Technical Committee was created with Akers as chairman, and Chadwick, Simon, Halban, Peierls, and a senior ICI official Ronald Slade as its original members, with Michael Perrin as its secretary.
+To deal with technical issues, a Technical Committee was created with Akers as chairman, and Chadwick, Simon, Halban, Peierls, and a senior ICI official, Roland Edgar Slade, as its original members, with Michael Perrin as its secretary.
 It was later joined by Charles Galton Darwin, Cockcroft, Oliphant and Feather.

 Isotopic separation

 The biggest problem faced by the MAUD Committee was to find a way to separate the 0.7% of uranium-235 from the 99.3% of uranium-238.
 This is difficult because the two types of uranium are chemically identical.
 Separation (uranium enrichment) would have to be achieved at a large scale.
 At Cambridge, Eric Rideal and his team investigated using a gas centrifuge.
 Frisch chose to perform gaseous thermal diffusion using Clusius tubes because it seemed the simplest method.
 Frisch's calculations showed there would need to be 100,000 Clusius tubes to extract the desired separation amount.
 Peierls turned to Franz Simon, who preferred to find a method more suitable for mass production.

 When Moon examined the suggestion that gaseous thermal diffusion be the method of choice to the MAUD committee, there was no agreement to move forward with it.
 The committee consulted with Peierls and Simon over the separation method and concluded that "ordinary" gaseous diffusion was the best method to pursue.
-This relies on Graham's Law, the fact that the gases diffuse through porous materials at rates determined by their molecular weight.
+This relies on Graham's law, the fact that the gases diffuse through porous materials at rates determined by their molecular weight.
 Francis William Aston applied this method in 1913 when he separated two isotopes of neon by diffusing a sample thousands of times through a pipe clay.
 Thick materials like pipe clay proved too slow to be efficient on an industry scale.
 Simon proposed using a metal foil punctured with millions of microscopic holes would allow the separation process to move faster.
 He estimated that a plant that separated 1 kg of uranium-235 from natural uranium per day would cost about £5,000,000 to build, and £1,500,000 per year to run, in which time it would consume £2,000,000 of uranium and other raw materials.
 The MAUD Committee realised an atomic bomb was not just feasible, but inevitable.